 Normal household vinegar contains 5% acetic acid, which is the active ingredient in vinegar that helps kill weeds.
 Using a vinegar that has a higher acetic acid like the one we list above will tend to be more effective in killing weeds.
 But you will want to make sure your pets are kept away from the vinegar until it is fully dried.

 Vinegar works to kill weeds by drawing the moisture out of them.
 This is why you will see browning very quickly, often within an hour or so.
 The drawback is that vinegar does not attack the roots like chemical weeds killers will so often times you will need to spray the weeds a few times, one or two days apart.

 Another drawback to using vinegar as an organic weed killer is that it is non-selective.
 In fact, all organic home remedies for dog-friendly weed killer are non selective.

 Apply vinegar by spraying on vegetation, making sure the leaves are fully covered.
-Minimize spray on areas you don’t want to kill.
+Try keeping the spray off areas you don’t want to harm since the mixture is non-selective.
 Either use a vinegar that comes with a built in sprayer like our first example above, or use your own vinegar with a common garden sprayer.